CorvetteCole/blur-provider/README.md

+## This extension is no longer being maintained.
+I am working on merging all existing functionality along with planned features such as manual application blurring in to [blur-my-shell](https://github.com/aunetx/blur-my-shell).
+You can track the progress of this initial merge here: https://github.com/aunetx/blur-my-shell/pull/35

 # blur-provider
 A Gnome extension that allows you to manually apply blur to applications, and provides an easy way for applications to request blur themselves